The Ugly Duchess: Description

 The painting is in oil on an oak panel, measures 62.4 by 45.5 cm.
 It shows an old woman depicted with exaggerated features.
 She has a short nose with upturned flared nostrils.
-Her upper lip is elongated and her mouth appears thin and pinched.
+Her philtral area is elongated, and her lips appear thin and pinched.
 The skin of her cheeks, neck and jaw hang loose on her face.
 The rest of her skin is wrinkled and pocked, and she has a wart on the right side of her face.
 Her thinning hair, concealed by an escoffion or horned headdress, is swept behind protruding ears.
 Despite her seemingly "ugly" visage, she wears aristocratic fashion that is more relevant to her youth rather than her advanced age.
 Her clothing is an adaptation of traditional Burgundian fashion, popular between 1400 and 1500.
 By the time Matsys completed this work, in 1513, this style of dress was already out of fashion.
 Her dress, with tightly laced corseted front, pushes her wrinkled breasts up beyond propriety standards for the period.
 Her shoulders are covered by a white veil, that falls from her escoffion headdress.
-It is decorated in roses and ornamented by a large gold and pearl broach.
+It is decorated in roses and ornamented by a large gold and pearl brooch.
 Her fine, but out of fashion, clothing suggests she was a wealthy woman.
 Additionally, she holds a red flower in her right hand.
 At one time a red flower symbolized engagement, or courting.
 With her ugly features and advanced age, this red flower only adds to the satirical nature of Matsys's work.